jeffh/Hydrant/docs/source/getting_started.rst

 That's it!
 You might like to read up on some of the many mappers you can use.
 But that's all there's to it!

+Got some more complicated parsing you need to do?
+Check out the :ref:`MappingTechniques` section for more details.